Simon Lam loves to eat. Although he isn't a trained chef, he sure knows what good food tastes like.

 They had about eight plates of sushi on their sushi bar.
 I only tried two pieces of sushi, as I was getting full and wanted to save some room in my belly for dessert.
 I tried the California roll and one with shrimp on top that I didn't know the name of.
 Overall, the sushi was alright.
 There was nothing special about it.
 The pieces I tried were just slightly on the dry side.

 I grabbed myself a big plate for dessert because that is my favourite part of the meal.
 I loaded my plate with cantaloupe, honeydew melon, a piece of tiramisu cake, bread pudding and flan.
 They were all very tasty.
 By far, my favourite was the flan.
 It was light, sweet and very satisfying.

 The server we had was very pleasant and very nice.
 She got our water and drink orders promptly.
 At a buffet, good service means the servers take away your finished and dirty dishes right away and refill your water and drinks.
 Our server was very good at both.
 I thought she was very efficient and timely.

 Also unique to the Mandarin is the warm towel service.
 At the beginning of your meal, you are offered a warm towel.
 And at the end of your meal, you are again offered a warm towel.
 It adds a nice touch of class.

 Know Before You Go

-The local Public Health Unit has a website called Know Before You Go that shows the results of recent health inspections of food facilities in the Kingston area.
-I checked there to see how the Mandarin did on their last inspection.
-They had inspections in December and May 2017.
-However, the results of the inspections were not shown.
+The local Public Health Unit has a website that shows the results of recent health inspections of food facilities in the Kingston area.
+I checked there to see how the Mandarin did on their last inspection, but the results of the inspections were not shown.
 I have looked at their results in previous years, and they passed those.
 They have a pretty good record.
 You can check the link above for updates.